 \section{Drinfeld modules and uniformisation}

+Drinfeld modules are also at the hearth of Tavares Ribeiro contribution to this volume, read \cite[\S 1.4]{TAV}.
 Let $R$ be an $\FF_q$-algebra and $\tau:R\rightarrow R$ be an $\FF_q$-linear endomorphism.
 We denote by $R[\tau]$ the left $R$-module of the finite sums $\sum_if_i\tau^i$ ($f_i\in R$) equipped with the $R$-algebra structure given by $\tau b=\tau(b)\tau$ for $b\in R$ (\footnote{It would be more appropriate, to define this $R$-algebra, to choose an indeterminate $X$ and consider as the underlying $R$-module the polynomial ring $R[X]$ setting the product to be $Xb=\tau(b)X$.
 This is an Ore algebra and the standard notation for it is $R[X;\tau]$.
 For the purposes we have in mind, the abuse of notation $R[\tau]$ is harmless.}).

 Let $f=\sum_{i=0}^nf_i\tau^i$ be in $R[\tau]$.
 For any $b\in R$ we can evaluate $f$ in $b$ by setting

 This gives rise to an $\FF_q$-linear map $R\rightarrow R$.
 Note that the element $f=\sum_if_i\tau^i$ and the associated evaluation map $f:R\rightarrow R$ are two completely different objects.
 However, in this text, we will denote them with the same symbols.